Who can file a complaint?

-Complaints will also be accepted by any ADB office such as a resident mission, regional office or representative office, which will forward them unopened to the CRO.
+Complaints will also be accepted by any ADB office such as a resident mission, regional office or representative office, which will forward them unopened to the Complaints Receiving Officer.

-Matters already considered by the SPF, unless the complainants have new evidence previously not available to them and unless the subsequent complaint can be readily consolidated with the earlier complaint;
+- Matters already considered by the Special Project Facilitator, unless the complainants have new evidence previously not available to them and unless the subsequent complaint can be readily consolidated with the earlier complaint;

-Matters being dealt with or already dealt with by the CRP (including those that have completed the compliance review process), except those complaints considered ineligible for compliance review by the CRP
+- Matters being dealt with or already dealt with by the Compliance Review Panel (including those that have completed the compliance review process), except those complaints considered ineligible for compliance review by the Compliance Review Panel

-The working language of the AM is English.
-Complaints will be accepted in any of the official or national languages of ADB’s developing member countries if the complainant is unable to provide an English translation.
+The working language of the Accountability Mechanism is English.
+Complaints will be accepted in any of the official or national languages of ADB’s developing members if the complainant is unable to provide an English translation.
 This will, however, entail additional time for translation.